WILD BUCK AMERICAN RYE WHISKEY

 3: FIRST DISTILLATION

 The first distillation takes approximately 12 hours.
-The alcohol and some water is separated from the solids and liquids of the wash.
-The result is called low wines, which are at 21-30% ABV.
+The alcohol and some water are separated from the wash’s solids and liquids.
+The result is low wines, which have 21-30% ABV.

 whiskey process - step 4 - second distillation